-This Rodin sculpture had its genesis in 1881 when Rodin received a commission for two large figures of Adam and Eve.
+This Rodin sculpture had its genesis in 1881 when Rodin received a commission for two significant figures of Adam and Eve.
 Originally he intended the pair of sculptures to be placed on either side of a sculptured bronze portal called The Gates of Hell.
 This monumental sculpture piece commissioned in 1880 and which became Rodin’s life work as he continued to work on and off on this project for 37 years, until his death in 1917.
-This work of Adam was first cast in 1910 and bronze casts of it are now in the Art Institute of Chicago, the Musee Rodin, the Metropolitan Museum of Art and a number of other leading museums.
+This work of Adam was the first castings in 1910.
+Bronze casts are now in the Art Institute of Chicago, the Musee Rodin, the Metropolitan Museum of Art, and several other leading museums.

 Michelangelo’s Sistine Chapel Ceiling

-Rodin’s figures in sculpture are often nude, especially “The Thinker” as Rodin wanted his figures to represent the tradition of Michelangelo, he wanted impressive figures that embody both strength and beauty to represent intellect as well as poetry.
+Rodin’s figures in sculpture are often nude, especially “The Thinker,” as Rodin wanted his figures to represent the values and traditions of Michelangelo.
+He wanted impressive figures that embody both strength and beauty to represent intellect as well as poetry.